davidyxwu/CAPP30239_FA22/week_04/README.md

 ## Week 4

-Tuesday we discussed analyzing and evaluating data visualizations.
+Tuesday we discussed storytelling through data visualization.
+We had many readings and videos explaining story telling technique through data, shifting the focus of our data visualization from ourselves towards the audience.

 On Thursday we learned how to create a line chart, area chart, and multiline chart using D3.